 Each of the Mortgagors of the 2024 Series A Developments receiving construction 2024 Series A Senior Mortgage Loans will be required to make a 2024 Series A Mortgage Loan Mandatory Prepayment, as described in the chart titled "2024 Series A Senior and Subordinate Mortgage Loans" above, upon completion of construction and/or release of the applicable Construction LOC.
 The Corporation may apply all or a portion of each 2024 Series A Mortgage Loan Mandatory Prepayment to redeem Bonds prior to maturity (including the 2024 Bonds) or may direct that 2024 Bonds be subject to mandatory tender for purchase and remarketed.
-See "DESCRIPTION OF THE 2024 SERIES A-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation of 2024 Series A-2 Bonds."
+See "DESCRIPTION OF THE 2024 SERIES A-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2024 Series A-1 Bonds" and "DESCRIPTION OF THE 2024 SERIES A-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2024 Series A-2 Bonds."